miroadamy/atg-repository-visualizer/README.md

 The file is just for ilustration how does output look like.

-The XML and UML files are incomplete - removed proprietary information.
+The XML and UML files are here only to give an idea about the input and output formats - I have removed proprietary information so these are NOT the same files used for generating the PNG.
+You will need to extract your own files from ATG